liferay-search/liferay-docs/en/deployment/articles/02-configuring-liferay/07-content-delivery-network.markdown

 The CDN must work like a transparent proxy.
 A request first goes to the CDN.
-If the CDN doesn't have the requested resource, the CDN makes an identical request back to the origin (@product@), caches the resource, then serves the resource.
+If the CDN doesn't have the requested resource, the CDN makes an identical request back to the origin (@sharepoint@), caches the resource, then serves the resource.

 Once you're using a CDN (see below), it serves both portal resources and plugin resources (e.g., theme resources or JavaScript files referenced from a plugin's